Back Pain After Car Accident: What To Do

-Diagnostic testing is a key part of diagnosing and treating a back injury after a car accident.
+Diagnostic testing is a key part of diagnosing and treating an injury after a crash.

-Below are the diagnostic tests most frequently used by hospital and doctors identify, diagnose and then treat back injuries in car accident victims.
+Below are the diagnostic tests most frequently used by hospital and doctors to identify, diagnose and then treat injuries of crash victims.
 An MRI is the most accurate, but most hospital Emergency Rooms will use a CT scan because it is cheaper and faster to perform.
-An x-ray will tell you if there is a fracture in the spinal vertebrae and an EMG is used to determine if there is nerve impingement or nerve damage caused by a back injury.
+An x-ray will tell you if there is a fracture in the spinal vertebrae and an EMG is used to determine if there is nerve impingement or nerve damage caused by an injury.
 These are the four most common diagnostic tests that people will undergo for backaches:

 - CT Scans (Computerized Tomography)

 - MRI (Magnetic Resonance Imaging)

 There is a wide range of possible medical treatments for people who are suffering from back pain after a car accident.
 It is not “one size fits all” so the right treatment will depend on the person, the nature and severity of the injury, the presentation of specific symptoms, and that person’s health and physical condition.

 Based on our attorneys’ experience, we know that the treatment options following back pain after a car accident may include:

 - Steroid injections to relieve pain